Gignite/the-cure/README.md

 # The cure

 A data mapper library with a minimal impact on your domain logic.
-Low coupling and use of flexible interfaces make this convention over configuration library completely customisable.

 > Each time I play a song it seems more real.
 >